‘Great damage’: Republicans recoil from Missouri Sen. Hawley

 Now Danforth wonders how Hawley will be able to work with his Senate colleagues, even Republicans, moving forward.

 Beaumont reported from Des Moines, Iowa.
-Associated Press writer David Lieb in Jefferson City, Missouri contributed to this report.
+Associated Press correspondent David Lieb contributed from Jefferson City, Missouri.